British Association of Dangerous Goods Professionals

 Job Description

-Dangerous goods are critical to the operation of a modern society.
-They are vital in many sectors, such as construction, energy supply, food production, defence, information technology and the health service.
-Through effective regulation, the DfT seeks to minimise the risks in transporting dangerous goods, amongst other things by ensuring they are packaged and carried in a way that protects the population and environment, while minimising burden to industry.
+Dangerous goods are vital to many sectors, such as construction, energy supply, food production, defence, information technology, and the healthcare.
+Through effective regulation, the Department for Transport (DfT) seeks to minimise the risks in transporting dangerous goods by ensuring they are transported in a way that protects the population and the environment.

 Your main duties will include but will not be limited to:

-• Managing and maintaining the dangerous goods packaging approval database; engaging with the team lead in planning for a replacement
+• Managing and maintaining the dangerous goods packaging approval database and engaging with the team lead in planning for a replacement system.

-• Preparing documents for the PSRC, liaising with VCA’s Finance section on accounts matters
+• Preparing documents for the Packaging Scheme Review Committee (PSRC), liaising with VCA’s Finance section on accounts matters.

-• Arranging a programme of audit visits to packaging reconditioners in the UK and the annual MoD packaging audit.
+• Arranging a programme of audit visits to packaging reconditioners in the UK and the annual Ministry of Defence (MoD) packaging audit.

-• Collectively answering TDG packaging and general queries, by telephone and email
+• Collectively answering packaging and general queries, by telephone and email.

 • Line management responsibilities (currently one member of staff), accountable for training, development, monitoring performance, prioritising and organising the distribution of workload.